- Everett Public Schools

 - Those advised by a medical, legal, or behavioral health professional that wearing a face covering may pose a risk to that person.

-In circumstances when a cloth face covering cannot be worn, students and staff may use a face shield that includes a cloth extension attached to the entire edge of the shield.
+In very specific circumstances when a cloth face covering cannot be worn, students and staff may use a face shield that includes a cloth extension attached to the entire edge of the shield.

 Younger students must be supervised when wearing a face covering or face shield.
 These students may need help with their masks and getting used to wearing them.

-Students may remove face coverings to eat and drink and when they can be physically distanced outside.
+Students may remove face coverings to eat and drink.
 If students need a “mask break” they will be taken outside or to a large, well ventilated room where there is sufficient space to ensure more than six feet of physical distance between people.

 The school district is responsible for providing appropriate PPE for staff who provide assistance to students who have special needs.
 Employees working with students who cannot wear a mask for the reasons described above shall be provided all appropriate PPE, including but not limited to medical grade respirator masks, eye protection/face shields, gloves and clothing, as described by the applicable local, state or federal standards (whichever is most strict).